rust-lang/rust/book/src/development/writing_tests.md

 We'll talk about suggestions more in depth in a later chapter.
 <!-- FIXME: (blyxyas) Link to "Emitting lints" when that gets merged -->

-Use `cargo dev bless` to automatically generate the `.fixed` file after running the tests.
+Use `cargo bless` to automatically generate the `.fixed` file after running the tests.

 [rustfix]: https://github.com/rust-lang/rustfix